 Looking for excellent bbq beef brisket recipes?
 Your search is over!
-Here you'll find recipes for smoked brisket, grilled brisket and even oven barbecued brisket that'll tickle your ribs and bring a big smile to your face!
+Here you'll find recipes for smoked and grilled brisket that'll tickle your ribs and bring a big smile to your face!

 It doesn't matter how you cook a beef brisket as long as it's cooked low

 Tough connective tissue and fat take a long time to break down and release their great flavor and juices.
 At 225 degrees, a large 12 pound brisket can take nearly twelve hours, and sometimes longer, to become melt in your mouth tender.
 A long time, yes, but during that long, relaxed cooking session, the toughness melts away, adding incredible juiciness and flavor to the meat.